gavinkendall/t14/README.md

 # t14
-An interpreted language for making text-based applications.
+An interpreted language for making text-based console applications.